DS4PS/cpp-526-sum-2020/schedule.md

 <br>
 <br>

-*** { @unit = "", @title = "Tour of R Studio", @lecture, @foldout }
+*** { @unit = "", @title = "RStudio: A Guided Tour", @lecture, @foldout }

 <br>

 ## Getting to Know RStudio

-RStudio is a graphical user interface (GUI) and integrated developer environment (IDE) that makes it much easier to use R for writing code, importing and exporting data, installing extensions, and many other features.
+RStudio is a graphical user interface (GUI) and integrated developer environment (IDE) that makes it much easier to use R for writing code, importing data, installing packages, and other features.

 <br>